smresponsibilities/QuizDeck/README.md

 npm install -g create-react-app
 ```

-- If you encounter issues with MongoDB, ensure that the MongoDB service is running and accessible.
-Check the connection string in the `.env` file.
+- If you encounter issues with user authentication, ensure that the JWT tokens are being generated and validated correctly.
+- For issues with quiz creation and editing, ensure that the input validation is working as expected.

 2. Deploy the backend and frontend to your preferred hosting service.
 Ensure that the environment variables are set correctly on the hosting platform.

-- If you encounter issues with user authentication, ensure that the JWT tokens are being generated and validated correctly.
-- For issues with quiz creation and editing, ensure that the input validation is working as expected.
+3. Configure a reverse proxy (e.g., Nginx) to route requests to the backend and frontend servers.

 2. Deploy the backend and frontend to your preferred hosting service.
 Ensure that the environment variables are set correctly on the hosting platform.
 3. Configure a reverse proxy (e.g., Nginx) to route requests to the backend and frontend servers.